CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### *Data Integrity*

-_Reason_: Decision Support systems rely on accurate and reliable patient data.
+_Reason_: Decision Support systems rely on accurate and reliable enclosure data.
 Therefore, FishWatch needs high data integrity, meaning the data across the system must be free from incorrect modification and loss.

 _Impact on Architecture:_
     -   We have adopted shared databases, orchestrated through a telemetry pipeline ensuring reliable services.